3 year BA (hons) Acting at

 (Ed Fringe '14 & '17, Brighton Fringe '16)

 Moderate filming experience (short films)

 Offie Nomination - Male in supporting role

-After leaving Italia Conti, Alex co-founded Second Sons Theatre Company.
+After leaving Italia Conti, I co-founded Second Sons Theatre Company.

-Their debut show "Swan Bake" written and directed by company artistic director Samson Hawkins, was nominated for the IYAF (International Youth Arts Festival) Best Young Production at the Brighton Fringe Awards 2016.
+Our debut show "Swan Bake" written & directed by company artistic director Samson Hawkins, was nominated for the IYAF (International Youth Arts Festival) Best Young Production at the Brighton Fringe Awards 2016.

 The show was also selected by Soho Theatre for a one off performance as part of their Soho Rising Festival.

 For more information about Second Sons,